 This administrative authority confers significant benefits when it comes to managing governance costs arising in collaboration between independent businesses (i.e. to control transaction costs).
 Once the businesses are brought under common authority, the scope for non-cooperative practice in transactions between the divisions is reduced, because the CEO can hire and fire, reward and punish, monitor, and manage.
 Incentives can thus be aligned though formal reward and promotion systems, but also through the shared culture that develops over time.
 The potential for misunderstanding and miscommunication between divisions is reduced because the CEO can design an organization, i.e. put in place communication channels, standards, business processes and procedures, that enable the effective coordination of activities.
 Coordination problems can thus be avoided through centralized decision making, information channels, common language, terminology and culture.

 Yet every possible opportunity to exploit synergies through collaboration is not optimally organized within a corporation instead of between two autonomous businesses through arm length trade.
 This is because of the governance costs under common ownership (also known as ownership costs): when an autonomous business becomes a division within another, the incentives of the owner and managers are necessarily diluted.
 Each was earlier dependent on the profits of his own division; now each can to some extent free ride on the other to produce overall group profit.
 If one division sells to another, then less effort is required to keep the internal customer than if the customer is external.
 Further, decision making typically becomes slower and more bureaucratic as (at least) a layer of hierarchy has now been added (i.e. the infamous “Dilbert” costs).
 Considerations of equity and fairness perceptions begin to matter as social comparisons between employees arise, so that they must be rewarded and budgets allocated more equally than they would be if considered independent of each other.
 A unique feature of these ownership costs is that many of their components do not vary (or at least do not vary much) by type of synergy (whereas the transaction costs do).
-This property plays a crucial role in the choice of optimal governance structure, as show below.
+This property plays a crucial role in the choice of optimal governance structure, as shown below.

 The optimal decision on how to organize a collaboration opportunity to exploit synergies between businesses - contractually between two autonomous firms or in one firm between two fully owned subsidiaries or divisions—turns on a comparison of the respective costs of governance for the type of synergy involved.
 These are respectively the transaction costs between independent businesses and the costs of ownership incurred in a jointly owned corporation- for a given type of synergy.
 It follows that when the synergies require significant modification or are mostly one-sided in their effects, the anticipated transaction costs are likely to be high, and controlling them through common ownership (even though costs of hierarchy will then be incurred), becomes relatively more attractive.